SavannahF/CodeQuiz/README.md

 ## Instructions
 1. Click "Start Quiz"
    * Timer on the top right will start to run
-   * Total time is 150 second with 12 questions in total
+   * Total time is 150 second with 5 questions in total
-   * The "View High Scores" link on the top left will direct the user to view all current high scores
+   * The "HIGH SCORES" link on the top left will direct the user to view all current high scores

 2. A series of questions are presented with multiple choice answers